olohmann/azure-hands-on-labs/labs/07_iac/iac.md

     ```json
     "name": "[variables('uniqueStorageName')]",
     ```

+    > In case this does not work, the full template is available [here](./simpletemplate.json).

 1. Now the template is ready and we can deploy it agin by executing the following command in the cloud shell:

     ```sh